xxalenchenxx/EDA_PA3/ReadMe.md

 # Standard Cell Placement Legalization

+## Problem Context

+In digital integrated circuit (IC) design, placement legalization is a critical step after global placement and before detailed placement and routing.
+It ensures that all standard cells are placed in legal, aligned positions on the chip grid without any overlap.
+A good legalization can reduce wirelength, improve routability, and enhance circuit performance.

 ## Objective

 This project implements a standard cell placement legalization algorithm.
 The goal is to transform an initial global placement result (which may contain overlapping standard cells) into a legal, overlap-free placement that satisfies all site constraints.
 The program aims to minimize two key metrics: